Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Differentially-private consensus tracking

-To analyze the level of DP protection on individual $r_i^k$, we first note that the adjacency defined in Definition \ref{de:adjacency} can be easily adapted to the consensus tracking problem by replacing $J_i$ with $r_i$.
-Specifically, we can define two adjacent consensus-tracking problems as $\mathcal{P}$ and $\mathcal{P}'$, with the only difference being one tracking target (represent it as $r_i$ in $\mathcal{P}$ and $r'_i$ in $\mathcal{P}'$ without loss of generality).
 From the theory of $\epsilon$-DP, we have to characterize the sensitivity of an algorithm in order to quantify the amount of DP-noise that has to be injected to shared messages to enable a certain level of $\epsilon$-DP.
 Similar to the sensitivity definition of iterative optimization algorithms in \cite{Huang15}, we define the sensitivity of a consensus-tracking algorithm as follows: \begin{Definition 1} At each iteration $k$, for any initial state $\vartheta^0$ and any adjacent consensus-tracking problems $\mathcal{P}$ and $\mathcal{P'}$, the sensitivity of Algorithm 1 is

 \end{Definition 1}